 In the global market, price of crude oil is expressed for two varieties – West Texas Intermediary (WTI) and Brent.
 These two are different in terms of the Sulphur content.
-In India, the Petroleum Ministry follows has a different crude basket known as Indian Crude Basket.
+In India, the Petroleum Ministry follows an indigenously designed crude basket known as Indian Crude Basket.

 How the price of Indian Crude Basket is calculated?